UManitoba-BMS/UM-BMID/README.md

 ### Exploring the Dataset

-The best way to explore the dataset is to download the dataset from https://bit.ly/UM-bmid.
-The most important files for quickly exploring the dataset are in the `UM-BMID/scan-data/gen-one/simple-clean/` and `UM-BMID/scan-data/gen-two/simple-clean/` folders.
-These folders contain ready-to-use files (.pickle and .mat files).
-The raw S-parameter measurements from each scan comprise these files.
-No reference scan subtraction was performed in the formation of these files.
+The best way to explore the dataset is to download the following files:

+- `UM-BMID/scan-data/gen-{one, two}/clean/idft_data_s11_emp.{mat, pickle}`
+- `UM-BMID/scan-data/gen-{one, two}/clean/md_list_s11_emp.{mat, pickle}`

+The first file contains the measured frequency-domain S<sub>11</sub> parameters of all scans in that generation of the dataset, after having performed empty-chamber reference subtraction.
+The second file contains the metadata for each of these scans.

+Alternatively, to use data **without** any reference-subtraction, download the files:

+- `UM-BMID/scan-data/gen-{one, two}/simple-clean/{python, matlab}-data/fd_data_gen_{one, two}_s11.{pickle, mat}`
+- `UM-BMID/scan-data/gen-{one, two}/simple-clean/{python, matlab}-data/metadata_gen_{one, two}.{pickle, mat}`

+These files contain the frequency-domain S<sub>11</sub> parameters of all scans, including empty-chamber reference scans.

+### Data Use Examples

+An example demonstrating usage of the simple-data files is described here.
+To begin, download the files:

+- `UM-BMID/scan-data/gen-two/simple-clean/python-data/fd_data_gen_two_s11.pickle`
+- `UM-BMID/scan-data/gen-two/simple-clean/python-data/metadata_gen_two.pickle`

+and place them in your local UM-BMID repository under the folder:

+- `UM-BMID/scan-data/gen-two/simple-clean/python-data/`

-After downloading theses folders and placing them in the `../datasets/` folder in your local UM-BMID project directory, use the `../run/simple_data_use_ex.py`  to explore loading and using the dataset and corresponding metadata.
+After downloading the files and placing them in the folder in your local UM-BMID project directory, use the `../run/simple_data_use_ex.py` file to explore loading and using the dataset corresponding metadata.

-Two sample files for using the dataset are contained in the `/run/` folder: the `/run/dataUseEx.m` and `/run/data_use_ex.py` files.
+Two sample files for using the **clean** dataset files are contained in the `/run/` folder: the `/run/dataUseEx.m` and `/run/data_use_ex.py` files.
 These files demonstrate how to import the clean dataset files, display the sinogram measured from an experimental scan, and access the metadata for that experimental scan.

 More information can be found in the `README.md` within the `/run/` folder.